It is unlawful to provide facilities for gambling or use premises for gambling without the relevant authorisation.

 Once registered, societies have to submit a statement of lottery return after each lottery showing the amounts collected, the amount spent on prizes and any expenses concerned with conducting the lottery.
 These returns are held for 18 months and are available for public inspection.

-A fee is payable for registration and renewal.
 Initial registration costs £40 with an annual renewal fee of £20.

 Where can I find out more?